 If you are in the UK on a Student visa, BU is required to report to the Home Office if you interrupt or withdraw from your course.
-When we submit this report, the Home Office may curtail (cut short) your visa.
-If you interrupt for more than 60 days, or withdraw from your course, you will also need to leave the UK.
-Please email firstname.lastname@example.org for immigration advice before interrupting or withdrawing from your studies.
+For more information on how this will affect your visa please read our immigration compliance page.

 Please also consider the financial and accommodation implications

 Tuition fee liability and funding